Matthew Halliday (racing driver): Single seater racing

 Halliday's formula racing career has involved various single seater series in New Zealand, Australia, Europe and the United States.
 Following two seasons in the Formula Holden category contesting the Australian Drivers' Championship in 1999 and 2000, he moved to the United States and ran in both the Indy Lights and Toyota Atlantic series in 2001.
-In 2002 he moved to the Infiniti Pro Series but was injured after two races.
-He finished third and fourth in the inaugural A1 Grand Prix races at Brands Hatch in 2005 went on to have a very successful season with A1 Team New Zealand.
-He ran the first three races of the 2007 Champ Car World Series season for Conquest Racing however his sponsorship ended after three races and he was replaced by Jan Heylen.
+In 2002, he moved to the Infiniti Pro Series but was injured after two races.
+He finished third and fourth in the inaugural A1 Grand Prix races at Brands Hatch in 2005 and went on to have a very successful season with A1 Team New Zealand.
+He ran the first three races of the 2007 Champ Car World Series season for Conquest Racing, however his sponsorship ended after three races and he was replaced by Jan Heylen.
 He was to drive for Team Australia in the 2008 Champ Car season, but this didn't happen with the merger in to the IndyCar Series.

 GT and touring car racing

 Halliday has been a regular in Carrera Cup racing in his native New Zealand with the odd season in the Australian Carrera Cup Championship and also the Porsche Supercup.
-Along with this he has races in the Australian V8 Supercars as an endurance driver from 2004 to 2013.
+Along with this, he has races in the Australian V8 Supercars as an endurance driver from 2004 to 2013.